ProgressNS/sidekick-docs/intro/introduction.md

 * Create an issue in this [GitHub repository](https://github.com/NativeScript/sidekick-feedback/issues).
 You can use this channel to report bugs, requests features, or just share your opinion about {{ site.sk }}.

-* Use the built-in Intercom system to share your experience directly with the product manager of {{ site.ns-sk }} - Todor Totev.
+* Use the built-in Intercom system to share your experience directly with the team responsible for the development of {{ site.ns-sk }}.
 The Intercom can be found in the bottom right corner of the client.